-UN Industrial Development Organisation (UNIDO) headquarters has been reviewed against: waste and water management, GHG emissions, the management of emissions in buildings and facilities, and staff awareness, involvement and training.
+UN Industrial Development Organisation (UNIDO) headquarters has been reviewed against: waste and water management, greenhouse gas emissions, the management of emissions in buildings and facilities, and staff awareness, involvement and training (including local transport).
 "The peer review offered Building Management Services (BMS) an opportunity to receive professional feedback, which has brought new insights in facilities management and has given BMS the chance to validate its efforts.
 It also enhanced the relation between UN entities as we have shared knowledge and experiences."